paldeep-singh/ssb-api/README.md

 ## TODO
 1. Migrate from Serverless to Terraform
-2. Create Recipe database API routes
     a.
+Improve the Neo4j docker setup
+    b.
+Deploy Neo4j to ECS?
+3. Create Recipe database API routes
+    a.
 Ingredients
     c.
 Recipes
     d.
 Categories
-3. Think more about migrating to self-hosting Redis instance instead of Upstash?
+4. Think more about migrating to self-hosting Redis instance instead of Upstash?
 Is it worth it?